153P/Ikeya–Zhang: Discovery and observations

-The comet passed perihelion on March 18, 2002, and with apparent magnitude 2.9.
+The comet passed perihelion on 18 March 2002, and with apparent magnitude 2.9.
 With a multi-hundred year orbit involving asymmetric outgassing the next perihelion passage is expected between 2362–2363.
-During March–April 2002, protons from the comet tail may have been detected by the Cassini spacecraft.
+During March–April 2002, protons from the comet tail may have been detected by the Cassini–Huygens spacecraft.
 This data suggested the comet tail had a length greater than 7.5 AU, making it the longest yet detected.